What a twist cell experiment tells about a quartic twist theory for chromonics: Introduction

 \section{Introduction}

-Chromonic liquid crystals (CLCs) are lyotropic phases, in which plank-shaped molecules arrange themselves in stacks when dissolved in solution (usually aqueous).
+Chromonic liquid crystals are lyotropic phases, \nigh{here abbreviated LCLCs}, in which plank-shaped molecules arrange themselves in stacks when dissolved in solution (usually aqueous).
 For sufficiently large concentrations, the constituting stacks give rise to an ordered phase, either nematic or columnar \cite{lydon:chromonic_1998,lydon:handbook,lydon:chromonic_2010,lydon:chromonic,dierking:novel}.

 Here, we shall only be concerned with the nematic phase.
-Numerous substances have a CLC phase; these include organic dyes (especially those common in food industry), drugs, and oligonucleotides.
-Since CLCs are mostly dispersed in water, they are also likely to have plenty of applications in life sciences \cite{shiyanovskii:real-time,mushenheim:dynamic,mushenheim:using,zhou:living}.
+Numerous substances have a LCLC phase; these include organic dyes (especially those common in food industry), drugs, and oligonucleotides.
+Since LCLCs are mostly dispersed in water, they are also likely to have plenty of applications in life sciences \cite{shiyanovskii:real-time,mushenheim:dynamic,mushenheim:using,zhou:living}.

-As pointed out in \cite{collings:anchoring}, successful applications of CLCs presume the ability to control the orientation of the director $\n$ in their nematic phase, and this can only be done by characterizing the anchoring performance of diverse surface treatments.
-Planar anchoring of CLCs on surfaces has been achieved by a number of methods, which include irradiation with polarized light of azo-polymer substrates \cite{yip:photo-patterned,ichimura:surface-assisted,fujiwara:surface-assisted,van_der_Asdonk:patterning}, mechanical rubbing of polymer surface coatings \cite{nastishin:optical,tone:dynamical} as well as of bare glass \cite{zhou:elasticity_2012, mcginn:planar}, and fabrication of closely spaced surface ridges \cite{yi:orientation,kim:macroscopic}.
+As pointed out in \cite{collings:anchoring}, successful applications of LCLCs presume the ability to control the orientation of the director $\n$ in their nematic phase, and this can only be done by characterizing the anchoring performance of diverse surface treatments.
+Planar anchoring of LCLCs on surfaces has been achieved by a number of methods, which include irradiation with polarized light of azo-polymer substrates \cite{yip:photo-patterned,ichimura:surface-assisted,fujiwara:surface-assisted,van_der_Asdonk:patterning,peng:patterning}, mechanical rubbing of polymer surface coatings \cite{nastishin:optical,tone:dynamical} as well as of bare glass \cite{zhou:elasticity_2012, mcginn:planar}, and fabrication of closely spaced surface ridges \cite{yi:orientation,kim:macroscopic}.

-The alignment method adopted in \cite{collings:anchoring}, which is the experimental work that motivated our theoretical investigation, uses commercially available rubbed polyimide (PI) layers, known to induce a good planar alignment on solutions of disodium cromoglycate (DSCG), an anti-asthmatic drug.
+The alignment method adopted in \cite{collings:anchoring}, one of the experimental works that motivated our theoretical investigation, uses commercially available rubbed polyimide (PI) layers, known to induce a good planar alignment on solutions of disodium cromoglycate (DSCG), an anti-asthmatic drug.

 When a nematic liquid crystal is placed in a cell between two parallel plates promoting planar (weak) anchoring along directions at right angles to one another, the nematic director $\n$ acquires a twist distortion in the cell.
 If the anchoring strength $W_0$ is not infinite, however, $\n$ at the plates departs by an \emph{offset} angle $\delta$ from the preferred \emph{easy} axis, so that the overall twist angle $\Omega$ is less than $\pi/2$.
 Clearly, the smaller is $W_0$, the larger is $\delta$.